home-assistant/home-assistant.io/source/_integrations/binary_sensor.mqtt.markdown

       required: true
       type: string
 availability_topic:
   description: "The MQTT topic subscribed to receive birth and LWT messages from the MQTT device.
 If `availability` is not defined, the binary sensor will always be considered `available` and its state will be `on`, `off` or `unknown`.
-If `availability` is defined, the binary sensor will be considered as `unavailable` by default and the sensor's initial state will be `unavailable`."
-Must not be used together with `availability`.
+If `availability` is defined, the binary sensor will be considered as `unavailable` by default and the sensor's initial state will be `unavailable`.
+Must not be used together with `availability`."
   required: false
   type: string
 device: